 The Legislature recognizes the need to provide for orderly management systems in areas where management of ground water is necessary to achieve locally determined ground water management objectives and where available data, evidence, or other information indicates that present or potential ground water conditions, including sub-irrigation conditions, require the designation of areas with special regulation of development and use.

-[Above is excerpted from Neb.
-Rev. Stat. § 46-702] [note from Lindstrom: There is another paragraph in this section that appears to have been added later, dealing with bonding authority and the Water Resources Cash Fund, etc.]

 The Legislature recognizes that ground water use or surface water use in one natural resources district may have adverse effects on water supplies in another district or in an adjoining state.
 The Legislature intends and expects that each natural resources district within which water use is causing external impacts will accept responsibility for ground water management in accordance with the Nebraska Ground Water Management and Protection Act in the same manner and to the same extent as if the conflicts between ground water use and surface water use were contained within the district.

-[The above paragraph is from what is now Neb.
-Rev. Stat. § 46-703 (4) (“Legislative Findings”) It appears to have been moved that section later.]

 Legislative Findings